Divock at the treble

 1998 - Former reserves keeper Michael Stensgaard signed for Southampton from F.C.
 København on a free transfer.
 He never made a senior appearance and returned to Denmark the following summer.

-2017 – Midfielder Mohamed Sissoko signed for Club Atlético de San Luis, notching once in thirteen League outings during his one campaign in Mexico.
+2017 – Midfielder Momo Sissoko signed for Club Atlético de San Luis, notching once in thirteen League outings during his one campaign in Mexico.

 2010 – We drew 1-1 at Steaua Bucureşti to ensure top spot in our UEFA Europa League group, with Milan Jovanović heading in his second and final reds goal.